Fast convergence rates for dose-response estimation: Introduction

-Our contribution is mainly three-fold.
-We study three approaches to dose-response estimation: one based on estimators relying on approximate first-order influence functions and one based on higher-order corrections.
-For the first approach, we consider two estimation strategies.
-The first one is based on empirical loss minimization, which we view as a ``global" method since it naturally estimates the curve on its entire support.
-Our approach specializes the results of \cite{foster2019orthogonal} on empirical loss minimization with estimated outcomes to estimate dose-response functions under the square-loss.
-Importantly, we show that the resulting estimator is doubly-robust and give an explicit characterization of the remainder term.
-This, in turn, implies faster rates of convergence than those directly obtainable from the results in \cite{foster2019orthogonal} whenever the treatment and the outcome models are estimated at different rates.
-The second one extends the DR-learner estimator of the conditional average treatment effect (proposed in \cite{kennedy2020optimal}) to the continuous treatment effect setting.
-We view this as a ``local" method since it estimates the dose-response at a specific point.
+In this work, we study two approaches to dose-response estimation: one based on regressing an estimate of the pseudo-outcome $\varphi(Z)$ (Eq. \eqref{eq:varphi}) onto $A$ (Section \ref{sec:dr_est}) and one based on higher-order corrections (Section \ref{sec:higher_order}).
+For the first approach, building upon the work of \cite{kennedy2017nonparametric, semenova2017debiased, foster2019orthogonal} and \cite{kennedy2020optimal}, we analyze a broad class of empirical risk minimization estimators of $\theta_0(t)$ that correct the first-order bias of plug-in estimators.
+We study both global estimation of the function over its entire support and local estimation at a fixed treatment level.
+The resulting estimators enjoy the double-robustness property, and we provide an explicit characterization of their remainder terms.
+This characterization implies faster convergence rates than those directly obtainable from the results of \cite{foster2019orthogonal} whenever the treatment and outcome models are estimated at different rates.

-Next, we show how convergence rates can be substantially improved using kernel-smoothed, approximate higher order influence functions \citep{robins2008higher, robins2009quadratic, robins2017higher}.
-To the best of our knowledge, our higher order estimator is the first use of higher order influence functions to estimate a dose-response curve.
-Further, we are not aware of other estimators of the dose-response curve that exhibit convergence rates as fast as that of our higher order estimator, under similar assumptions on the data generating process.
+In the context of H\"{o}lder smooth models, our second and main contribution is to show how the convergence rates of these estimators can be substantially improved using kernel-smoothed, approximate higher-order influence functions (HOIFs) \citep{robins2008higher, robins2009quadratic, robins2017higher}.
+To the best of our knowledge, our higher-order estimator represents the first application of HOIFs to the estimation of a dose-response curve.
+Moreover, the resulting estimator achieves the fastest convergence rate currently available in the model considered.

-Finally, extending the work of \cite{bonvini2022MSM} on sensitivity analysis in marginal structural models, we describe a simple, yet flexible framework to gauge the impact of potential unmeasured confounders on the dose-response estimates.
-We analyze the performance of DR-Learner-based estimators of the bounds on the dose-response function derived under the sensitivity model.
+Finally, extending the work of \cite{bonvini2022MSM} on sensitivity analysis in marginal structural models, the supplementary material describes a simple yet flexible framework for assessing the impact of potential unmeasured confounders on the dose-response estimates.
+We then analyze the performance of DR-learners for the bounds on $\theta_0(t)$ obtained under this sensitivity model.